Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Some Rules Differ for Local Search Queries Compared To Transregional Ones

-Remember that if you want your site to rank transregional, the on-site signals are still over 25%, and link signals just under 28%.
+Remember that if you want your site to rank transregional, the on-site signals are still over 25%, and link signals are just under 28%.
 If you aim your products or services at a transregional market, you must get Google’s attention with broad information.

 Be sure to: